 Just so you know, I did look up Sacher Torte pronunciation, and the first three were all different!

 You'll also see there are also two variations; the two-word variation I've used as well as Sachertorte, all one word.
 I do believe you will be safe ordering zak-er-tort, but I'll have to ask the next time I'm in Vienna!
+If you do visit, drop by the Café Sacher Wien for a slice of this famous Sacher-Torte.

 This dessert is so decadent, I can promise your friends and family will want the recipe.
 If you like apple pie, you'll also want to try this recipe for apple tarte tatin, also from Viking Cruises!